 The sticker shock when you first see the bill for tuition, room and board, and all those nebulous fees is bad enough.
 With the excitement and stress that accompanies the move to college, it's easy to let down your guard and pony up the plastic for a whole lot of other expenses.
 Sure, you want what’s best for your child, but you don't have to say yes to every item on his or her wish list.

-New textbooks.
+1. New textbooks.
 More and more universities are offering textbook rental programs to help students avoid paying unfathomable new-book prices.
+And with the average price of a textbook rising more than 80% in the past decade, it’s not a moment too soon.
 Check to see whether your university offers a rental program, which is most often available for the school's core-curriculum and prerequisite classes.
-Save even more by comparison-shopping online for new and used textbooks for sale and for rent.
-You can even save some trees by licensing e-textbooks that you can access from your computer or mobile devices.
+Save even more by comparison-shopping online for new and used textbooks for sale or rent.

+BigWords.com, CampusBooks.com and DealOz.com help you comparison-shop for new and used books, e-books and rentals.
+You can even save some trees by renting or buying e-textbooks from such retailers as Amazon.com and Barnes & Noble, which you can access from your computer or mobile devices.
+Alternatively, look for students selling used books early in the semester; they will often charge lower prices than any online retailer.
 Learn more in How to Cut Your Textbook Costs in Half – or More.